ivose/recipe-app-api/README.md

 # recipe-app-api
-Receipe-app-apisource.
+Recipe-app-apisource.
 An Udemy-course by Mark Winterbottom, London App Developer.